Working for British Embassy Beijing

 Due to the large volume of applications, only short-listed candidates will be contacted.

-Short-listed candidates will be invited to an interview, which may also consist of a written test relevant to the role.
-Details will be provided at the time of short-listing.
+Short-listed candidates will be invited to an interview, a written test or presentation may be required at this stage.
+Details will be provided at the time of short-listing via phone or email.
 All interviews are conducted in English by a panel, usually made up of three members of staff.

-All interviewed candidates will be contacted approximately two weeks after interview to inform them whether or not they have been successful.
+All interviewed candidates will be contacted through the system whether or not they have been successful.
 More detailed feedback can be obtained from our HR team upon request.

 All British applicants must be eligible to obtain a Chinese working visa (‘Z’ visa) after receiving the job offer.
 We can support this process by providing the necessary documents.
 Failure to obtain the correct visa will lead to withdrawal of the job offer.